lonelycode/tyk-io-site-content/dashboard-v0-9/portal/overview.md

     weight = -300
 +++

-The Tyk portal is a new feature that enables you to automate developer management, API enrolment, API documentation and rudimentary CMS functionality.
+The Tyk portal is a new feature that enables you to automate developer management, API enrollment, API documentation and rudimentary CMS functionality.

 The role of the portal is simple: to make it easy for you to generate a portal and expose your APIs and their documentation via Tyk